Spatial averaging for light reflection and transmission through cold atom arrays: Summary

 We have explored the role that spatial averaging plays in the reflection or transmission of photons through atom arrays.
 In experiments, the atoms will be held in space using trapping lasers leading to a spread in atom positions which affects the transmission and reflection properties.
 We envision situations where the light intensity is low enough that the trap energy of the atoms hardly changes.

 Using the sudden approximation and fully numerical calculations, we have shown that simply averaging the reflection and transmission over the atom positions is accurate when the trap period is much larger than the evolution time scale of the electronic states.
-This approximation breaks down when the trap period is comparable to or shorter than electronic state evolution time scale.
+This approximation breaks down when the trap period is comparable to or shorter than electronic state evolution time scale or for high intensity where the atom velocity and position change due to radiation pressure or dipole-dipole forces.

 Data plotted in the figures is available at~\cite{data}.